15 Insanely Cool Things to Do in Moab Outdoors

 hiking-needles-district

-Hiking in Canyonlands Needles District
+Me hiking in Canyonlands Needles District.

-1. Arches National Park
+Tour Arches National Park

 arches-national-park-moab-utah

-Landscape Arch
+Landscape Arch in Arches NP.

 If you’d like to hike to Delicate Arch, it takes about 2.5 hours and is 3 miles round-trip.
-Check out our guide for how to spend the perfect day exploring the park, here.

-2. Canyonlands National Park
+Canyonlands National Park

 canyonlands-national-park-moab-utah

-Canyonlands National Park overlook
+Canyonlands National Park overlook.

-3. Hiking Near Moab
+Hiking Near Moab

 hiking-near-moab